aaiiintt/aaiiintt.github.io/about.md

 And I've built it in a way that is super lean and super distraction free (for me and for you hopefully).

 Let me know what you think...

+a i i n @ a a i i i n t t . x y z